wavemotion-dave/ColecoDS/README.md

 Alekmaul (original port) and Marat Fayzullin (ColEM core) are thanked profusely.

+In addition, since the Z80 CPU and TMS9918 are borrowed from ColEM, please contact Marat (https://fms.komkon.org/ColEm/) to make sure he's okay with what you're doing with the emulator core.

 The ColecoDS emulator is offered as-is, without any warranty.

 Credits :